General Metrics

 fpex_latency_ms

-Note: When "Total" is shown in the "calculated as" list for a metric above, the Total metric will only be available if the chart type is set to Table or Matrix (see Chart View Types).
+Note: The “Total” metric is available only when the chart type is set to Table or Matrix (see Chart View Types).

 top | section